yuk1ty/mlflow-docker-compose/on_premises/README.md

 2. Make a folder to store artifacts.

-    Edit `.env` if you want to change folder, it's `/tmp/artifacts` by default.
+    Edit `.env` if you want to change folder. (`/tmp/artifacts` by default. "artifacts" will be stored there the directory.)

     ```sh
     mkdir /tmp/artifacts